Real-World AI Applications: Retail, Autonomous Transportation, Engineering, And Manufacturing

 Corporate AI: does it means working harder or smarter?

 Businesses in different industries often have similar challenges, problems, and needs.
-AI can improve the productivity and efficiency of virtually any company in the following areas:
+AI integration can improve the productivity and efficiency of virtually any company in the following areas:

 • Customer support